 Can I sue my employer for harassment in the workplace?

 Yes, employees can sue for harassment, discrimination, and bullying at the workplace.

-In Los Angeles and other California cities, if your employer knew about a hostile work environment and didn't do anything to change it, then the employer can be legally liable for violating the Title VII of the Civil Rights Act of 1964.
+In Los Angeles and everywhere else in California, if your employer knew about a hostile work environment and didn't do anything to change it, the employer could be legally liable for violating the Title VII of the Civil Rights Act of 1964.

 For more information or to know if you have valid legal grounds to file an official harassment complaint, call our office.

 How do you prove harassment?